dbAbrosimov/my-second-repo/README.md

 The `/analytics` page now computes correlations between all stored metrics and habit entries.
 Metric names are shown in a human friendly form for all types (e.g. `Apple Stand Time`, `Heart Rate`, or `Sleeping Wrist Temperature`).
+Sleep stages from the XML (Awake, In Bed, Asleep Core/Deep/REM) are parsed as their durations in minutes so you can analyze how much time was spent in each phase per night.
 Use the query parameter `accuracy` (`high`, `medium`, or `low`) or the buttons on the analytics page to control how strict the correlation threshold is.
 Trivial relations like `Body Fat Percentage` vs `Body Mass` are hidden unless `show_trivial=1` is passed.